RockefellerArchiveCenter/digital_ingest_pipeline/README.md

 # digital_ingest_pipeline
-Pipeline for ingesting digitized and born digital records into preservation systems.
+Pipeline for ingesting digitized and born digital records into preservation systems, and delivering accessions, archival objects, and digital objects to ArchivesSpace.

 ## Usage

-This repository contains AWS CloudFormation templates which create the infrastructure for a pipeline which integrates with [Aurora](https://github.com/RockefellerArchiveCenter/aurora), [ArchivesSpace](https://archivesspace.org/), and [Archivematica](https://www.archivematica.org/en/).
+This repository contains AWS CloudFormation templates that create the infrastructure for a pipeline designed to integrate with [Aurora](https://github.com/RockefellerArchiveCenter/aurora), [ArchivesSpace](https://archivesspace.org/), and [Archivematica](https://www.archivematica.org/en/).

 ## Architecture Diagram